Expanding continual few-shot learning benchmarks to include recognition of specific instances: Benchmark setup

-We first give an overview of the CFSL framework \cite{Antoniou2020}, upon which our study is based, in Section~\ref{sec:cfsl_background}.
-Second, we describe experiments to scale selected tests in \cite{Antoniou2020} to a greater number of classes, referred to as `CFSL at scale', in Section~\ref{sec:scaling}.
-Third, we introduce the instance test in Section~\ref{sec:instance_test}.
-Finally, we describe the models used in the experiments in Section~\ref{sec:models}.
-The source code for all experiments is located at \url{https://github.com/cerenaut/cfsl}.
+We first give an overview of the CFSL framework by Antoniou et al. \citep{Antoniou2020}, upon which our study is based.
+Second, we describe experiments to scale selected tests from Antoniou et al. \citep{Antoniou2020}, referred to as `CFSL at scale'.
+Third, we introduce the instance test.

-\subsection{Continual few-shot learning framework - background}
+\subsection{Continual few-shot learning framework -- background}

-As context, we will recap the CFSL framework and terminology.
-In continual learning, new tasks are introduced in a stream and old training samples are never shown again.
+For context, we recap the relevant method and terminology used in the CFSL framework.
+In continual learning, new tasks are introduced in a stream, and old training samples are never shown again.
 Performance is continually assessed on new and old tasks.
-In the CFSL framework, the new data is presented with collections of samples defined as `support sets', and then the model must classify a set of test samples in a `target set'.
-The experiment is parameterised by a small set of parameters described in Table~\ref{tab:params}.
-By varying these parameters, the experimenter can control the total number of classes, NC, samples per class, and the manner in which they are presented to the learner.
-A visual representation is shown in Figure~\ref{fig:visual_cfsl}.
+In the CFSL framework, new data are presented with groups of samples defined as `support sets', and then the model must classify a set of test samples in a `target set'.
+The target set contains samples from classes shown in that episode.
+The experiment is parameterised by a small set of `experiment hyperparameters' described in Table~\ref{tab:params}.
+By varying these parameters, the experimenter can flexibly control the few-shot continual learning tasks, the total number of classes (NC), samples per class, and the manner in which they are presented to the learner.
+A visual representation is shown in Fig~\ref{fig:visual_cfsl}.